 I have a fascination with conveyor belts, and have had ever since I was a kid.
 I don’t often come into contact with them, and I don’t have any photos – mind you, they can be very dull things to photograph since the thrill is in the action.
 If you ever visit Cadbury World, go round the back to the play area and see whether the little museum section is still open – last time I went (a few years ago now) there was a big window onto a maze of conveyor belts that brought finished boxes of candy bars from all over the factory and assembled them onto pallets for shipping.
 I could have stayed for hours.

-Long ago and far away (which is how I now describe the time BP, Before Pete) my first job out of university was on a management training programme for a printing company.
+Long ago and far away my first job out of university was on a management training programme for a printing company.
 They forced me to read a couple of books.
 One was ‘How to win friends and influence people’ – your hair looks lovely today, by the way :)

 I don’t remember the title of the second, but it was about a factory that was having problems with bottlenecks.
 They had streamlined their process and implemented all the economies of scale, and large batches of materials worked their way through the various processes in the factory to produce cost-effective goods at the other end.
 Only they were having problems with bottlenecks, which meant that the goods weren’t finished on time and the factory was losing money.
 The solution was counter-intuitive.
 By breaking down the large batches into small batches, the bottlenecks disappeared and the flow through the factory was better, which meant that the finished goods shipped on time and the profits went up despite the economies of scale disappearing.
 Thrilling book, huh?